tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 a static asset too) - under the hood these helpers parse manifest file to find actual file paths.

-should we not use Phoenix, we could use `webpack-file-changer` plugin to change file path dynamically right in layout file during compilation.
+should we not use Phoenix, we could use `webpack-file-changer` plugin to change file path dynamically right in layout file during asset compilation.

 since we deal with pure Webpack in Phoenix, the latter doesn't provide any helpers but we need neither these helpers nor third-party packages